 - Has trouble with place value, often putting numbers in the wrong column

-- Difficulty telling time on an analog clock
+- Difficulty telling time using an analog clock

 - Difficulty distinguishing right from left